Crop Modeling Definition, Use Cases and Advantages

 Crop modeling tools require a minimum set of data as inputs in order for the model to accurately complete a prediction.
 Some types and examples of input include management (planting date, planting density, crop variety, fertilization, and irrigation), soil (drainage class, pH, organic matter content, and sand/silt/clay content), physiology (leaf area index, total biomass above ground, plant height, and stand count), and climate (rainfall, air temperature, wind speed, photoperiod).

-In order to create a crop model, a variety of the inputs mentioned above need to be collected as well as the measurement of the factor that you’re wanting to predict.
+In order to create a crop simulation model, a variety of the inputs mentioned above need to be collected as well as the measurement of the factor that you’re wanting to predict.
 This then allows you to calibrate your model after determining what factors were the most influential or important in the model.

 Then the model needs to be validated with an independent data set to determine its accuracy and fine-tune the number of inputs that are necessary.
 Typically a parsimonious model, or model with the fewest variables but greatest accuracy, is desired.